-KDFC is here to help you get the most out of your Classical California Summer.
+KDFC is here to help you get the most out of your summer.
 So we asked our hosts to recommend music for some iconic California summer experiences.
-Robin Pressman wants you to grab your hat and sunscreen, pack snacks, plenty of water (and your favorite puppy!), and head to the coast.
+Robin Pressman wants you to grab your hat and sunscreen, pack snacks, plenty of water, and head to the coast.
 We’re going Kayaking!

 L. Peter Deutch: Ocean Air: Morning